 The cat is out of the bag, but if I personally am listing references for someone to check up on me, the following is what I explain to the reference.
 It is also being courteous and professional with the reference.

 - Give the reference a heads up that you are listing them and that they may be called in the next week or so.

 - Explain the position applied to and the company

-- Explain what the interview seemed to focus on, and any areas that I think the hiring manager may be lacking evidence of my qualifications.
+- Explain what the interview seemed to focus on.
+Emphasize any areas where you think the hiring manager may be lacking evidence of your qualifications.
 I want the reference to tailor their response in a way that will reinforce my good points and strengthen my weak points.
 Yes, I am going to ask them to say very specific things.

 - I am going to try to position all of the references so that they are reinforcing and strengthening different qualities.
 5 references all saying exactly the same generic thing isn’t as effective.

 - I am going to take all of the references to coffee to say “thank you” and give them an update on whether I got the job or not.
 (I will probably want to use these references in the future)